 If you want to save money and buy more durable sensors that can measure high-temperature range, thermocouples are the right choice.
 But if you want to have more accurate measurements in a limited temperature range, choose RTDs.

-Now that we are acquainted with how different sensors work and know the pros and cons of different sensors types, its time to see how it's done in Dewesoft X. All of Dewesoft's current data acquisition systems ( KRYPTON, IOLITE, SIRIUS and DEWE-43 ) support temperature measurements.
+Now that we are acquainted with how different sensors work and know the pros and cons of different sensors types, its time to see how it's done in Dewesoft.
+All of Dewesoft's current data acquisition systems ( KRYPTON, IOLITE, SIRIUS, and DEWE-43 ) support temperature measurements.

 They support both thermocouple and RTD sensors.
-The KRYPTON has the option of using direct mini thermocouple ports or DSI adapters, while SIRIUS and DEWE-43 both only support measuring temperature trough use of DSI adapters.
+The KRYPTON has the option of using direct mini thermocouple ports or DSI adapters, while SIRIUS and DEWE-43 both only support measuring temperature through the use of DSI adapters.

 We are going to learn how to set up and perform measurements for each hardware type separately.
 Then we are going to set up all the hardware at once and take a measurement of a certain reference point, to compare the accuracy of the hardware.